 The contact owns a 2016 Ford Escape.
-The contact received notification of NHTSA campaign number: 25v695000 (back over prevention); however, the part to do the recall repair was unavailable.
+The contact stated that while in reverse(r), the rearview camera was inoperable.
+The stated that the rearview camera displayed an intermittent and brief image.
+The contact received notification of NHTSA campaign number: campaign number: 25v695000 (back over prevention); however, the part to do the recall repair were not yet available.
+The dealer was contacted and confirmed that parts was not yet available.
+The vehicle was not diagnosed or repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The back-over prevention camera displayed a distorted image.
-The vehicle was taken to the dealer, who determined that the camera needed to be replaced.
-The vehicle had not been repaired.
-The manufacturer was not made aware of the issue.
-The failure mileage was approximately 47,000.
+The manufacturer was not made aware of the failure.
+The approximate failure mileage was 90,000.

 See